-The rules below explain the applicability of this seventh edition of the NSHP Guidebook to existing project reservations.
-For purposes of this Section, "approved project" means a reservation application that the Commission approved before the date the NSHP Guidebook becomes effective and that has a valid, unexpired reservation.
+The rules below explain the applicability of this ninth edition of the NSHP Guidebook to existing project reservations.
+For this section, "approved project" means a reservation application that the Commission approved before the date the NSHP Guidebook becomes effective and that has a valid, unexpired reservation.